yattavit/yattavit.github.io/README.md

 Application of C++ in **OpenFOAM®** for the model, mesh generation and turbulent fluid simulation via RANS with the k-ω-SST model in a single pellet string reactor using Bash Scripting in **Ubuntu**.
 ParaView is used as both the GUI and post-processing tool to extract pressure drop, along with other parameters of interest. **LaTeX** was used for relevant graph plotting and the aggregation of all findings into a presentable format.

 ![Numerical Investigation of Pressure Drop at Turbulent Flow Conditions in Single Pellet String Reactors](/assets/img/___.jpeg)

+## Work Experience
+**Process & Equipment Engineer II @ Micron Semiconductor Operations Asia (_Dec 2022 - Feb 2023_)**
+- Continued to hold key appointment role as NPI Module Cycle Time Champion
+- Achieved reduction in NPI Cycle Time from 112 day to 99day for NPI PWE and 97 to 90 days for NPI RAR line to speed up Yield Learning progress for tech node, thus contributing to Fab Yield Ramp as Module Cycle Time Champion
+- Successfully achieved a challenging 5.5% Time-To-Mature Cumulative Yield (TTMCY) target by closely monitoring critical inline parameters via macro creation for reporting purposes
+- Mentored new hires to improve their fundamental process understanding, problem-solving, and data analysis skills, resulting in their readiness to take up process ownership within 3 months

+**Process & Equipment Engineer I @ Micron Semiconductor Operations Asia (_Dec 2021 - Dec 2022_)**
+- Appointed as NPI Module Cycle Time Champion, which involved managing & communicating with various Process Owners to drive down 4 pillars of Cycle Time to acheive NPI manufacturing KPI target
+- Coordinated and enabled 2.5x capability on shared Workstation and achieved fab-target of 0 single-tool availability while serving as NPI Cycle Time Champion for Diffusion and Implant module
+- Managed 5 NPI projects related to RTP, DPN & Poly processes relating to recipe improvement, FOAK tool qualification and photo scanner reject issue thus resulting in a cumulative 1.5% Yield Gain, 6% Manufacturing Availability improvement, 28% Recipe Processing Time Reduction and 50% improvement in photo scanner lot rejection per annum
+- Presented weekly analysis, plots, results, suggestions and directions to senior management and cross-faculty team members

+**Manufacturing Engineer @ Systems on Silicon Manufacturing Company Pte Ltd (SSMC) (_Jan 2021 – Jul 2021_)**
+- Led root-cause investigation for wafer scrap case and presented investigation findings to senior management.
+Implemented SOP to prevent future occurrences of wafer scrap resulting from identified root cause
+- Collaborated with Automation Engineers in the development of SQL/VBA Excel Sheet for hourly Run, Queue, Hold WIP tracking system to identify and rectify production bottlenecks
+- Coordinated production activities with manufacturing technicians, process, equipment, automation and industrial engineers to meet daily and monthly manufacturing goals through the efficient use of manpower, material, and machine

 ## Courses
 - Heicoders Academy AI200: Applied Machine Learning